miberr/Mockster/docs/docs/api/internet.md

 |:---------|:---------|
 `password`|`Password`

-Returns a password.
-For example: `bS2Q23a2yvUMw5r`.
+Returns a random string to be used as a password.
+For example: `eqv2uVVHsXkWcRs`.

 Return datatype: **string**